NEW HORIZONS Alternative learning environment

 This program is for students who are currently in need of 9 or more credits to graduate or for students who have already completed a senior year and still need credits in order to meet graduation requirements.
 Instruction will be provided using online services and highly qualified classroom teachers.
 Students will be required to sign academic contracts defining productivity and attendance expectations.
 The goal of the program is to assist students in obtaining all of the credits they need in order to meet district and state graduation requirements.
 Students who successfully complete the program will be eligible to receive a Lake Hamilton School District diploma.

 Behavioral Support Classrooms

 This is a program for students who require a highly structured, small group learning environment.
-All students will participate in a behavioral levels system as well as the state mandated academic curriculum.
-Student population will be divided into a K-5 grade classroom, 6-8th grade classroom and a 9th-12th grade classroom.
+All students will participate in a behavioral level system as well as the state-mandated academic curriculum.
+The student population will be divided into a K-5 grade classroom, 6-8th grade classroom, and a 9th-12th grade classroom.
 Instruction will be provided using highly qualified teachers and online educational services.
-Dependent upon the situation, some students will be allowed to participate in specific electives or extracurricular activities.
+Dependent on the situation, some students will be allowed to participate in specific electives or extracurricular activities.
 Students who participate in this program will be eligible to transition back to their home school at the beginning of a new semester if they have met their behavioral goals, academic goals, and have received approval from the ALE director and building administration.